GERMAN INVASION OF POLAND DURING WW2

 The most infamous of these tales are reports of the anachronistic Polish Cavalry being slaughtered after making brave yet foolhardy charges against German tanks.
 This did not happen.

 The Poles were well acquainted with tanks.
+They had used them aganst the Bolshevik Russians during the Polish-Soviet War in 1919-1920.
 During the inter-war years the Polish army had begun to slowly incorporate tanks and tank units into their infantry and cavalry as did most armies of the world at that time and further, Polish cavalry regiments were equipped with anti-tank guns.
 At instruction centres, soldiers and their commanders were trained in the appropriate tactics to defend against enemy armoured units.

 Horses were used for parade, transport and support but beyond that mounted troops were needed to patrol and fight in areas found to be impassable by motorized vehicles.
 Reconnaissance, dispatch (messengers), or pursuit could be carried out without regard for petrol supplies.
 Great successes were achieved by the Soviets using their cavalry on the open steppes of Russia.
 (The Cavalry of World War Two, Janusz Piekalkiewicz, Orbis, London, 1979, ISBN 085613 022 2)